Harassment by creditors

 In Northern Ireland, you can contact Consumerline at www.consumerline.org.

 To find out if your lender belongs to a trade association which has a code of practice, see Further Help.
 The trade association may also take action against its members who break the code of practice.

-If your complaint is against a bank, building society or credit card company, they may belong to The Lending Code.
+If your complaint is against a bank, building society or credit card company, they may belong to the Standards of Lending Practice.

-The Lending Code sets out standards that its members should follow.
+The Standards of Lending Practice set out principles that its members should follow.
 These include:

-- using trustworthy debt collection agencies who also follow The Lending Code if the debt is passed on or sold
+- using trustworthy debt collection agencies who also follow the Standards of Lending Practice if the debt is passed on or sold.

 You should complain to the bank, building society or credit card company first, using their complaints procedure.
-If this does not sort out the problem, you can complain to the Financial Ombudsman Service, telling them that a debt collector or creditor has broken the terms of The Lending Code.
+If this does not sort out the problem, you can complain to the Financial Ombudsman Service, telling them that a debt collector or creditor has broken the terms of the Standards of Lending Practice.
 For more information about complaining to the Financial Ombudsman Service, go to the Financial Ombudsman's website at: www.financial-ombudsman.org.uk.

-For more information about The Lending Code or to find out if your creditor is a member, go to www.lendingstandardsboard.org.uk.
+For more information about the Standards of Lending Practice or to find out if your creditor is a member, go to www.lendingstandardsboard.org.uk.